Article

 Photos courtesy of Rachel Suzanne Smith

 Rachel Suzanne Smith is an artist, metalsmith, and educator.
-She makes art, works as Fabrication Lab Supervisor at Oberlin College, and teaches part time at Kent State University.
 She received her undergraduate degree at Miami University in Art Education with minors in 3D Media Studies (jewelry/metals) and Spanish.
-She received her MFA in Crafts (Jewelry Metals Enameling) at Kent State University.
+She received her MFA in Crafts (Jewelry Metals Enameling) at Kent State University in 2015.
+Smith taught Jewelry/Metals, CAD for Jewelry, and Makerspace Exploration/Digital Fabrication courses at Kent State between 2015 and 2020.
+Smith now dedicates her career to growing, supporting, and managing academic makerspaces.
+Currently, as the Fabrication Manager at Sears think[box], Smith works to uphold a safe and accessible shop environment that is free and open to everyone.

-Rachel Suzanne Smith’s work reflects themes of identity and ornament, focusing on the biophilia hypothesis and the human desire to connect with the outdoors and nature.
-The facilitation of that need occurs through the use of adornment, allowing the wearer to surround themselves in arrangements and clusters of plants, created via the artist’s photographs and sketches.
+Rachel Suzanne Smith’s work reflects themes of identity and ornament, focusing specifically on the desire to connect with the outdoors and nature.
+Facilitating that need occurs through adornment, allowing the wearer to surround themselves with arrangements and clusters of plants.
+The wearable sculptures Smith creates serve as a form of self-expression rooted in the biophilia hypothesis, that all humans yearn to connect with nature and other life forms.
+Utilizing CAD/CAM and digital fabrication tools and techniques, Smith replicates, reviews, revisits, and reworks designs to dig deeper into ideas and themes from different angles.

 Visit her website at rachelsuzannesmith.com